vprime/id_expl0rer_0__core/~Documentation/Design.md

 ### Development path
 - [x] Create basic refrence project that draws a bitmap graphic to a window on the WT4090.
   - Use GWES/(GDI in CE 5)
-- [x] Create basic refrence project that draws a bitmap graphic to Modern Linux.
+- [x] Create basic refrence project that draws a bitmap graphic to Modern Linux & Windows systems.
-  - Probably OpenGL/Mesa sample
+  - Probably OpenGL/Mesa sample (Switching to SFML for more control than GLUT)
 - [x] Create basic refrence project that builds to Linux and WT4090 and shares some code.
 - [x] Testing system
-  - Cmake + Boost Test
+  - Cmake + Boost Test (Not actually implemented yet, lol)
 - [ ] Sprite map loading
 - [ ] Rendering from sprite map to scene
 - [ ] Text rendering